camunda/camunda-bpm-examples/bpmn-model-api/generate-process-fluent-api/README.md

 # Create process with fluent BPMN model API

 This quickstart demonstrates how to create a process with the BPMN model API.
-We will learn how to create even complex BPMN processes with the fluent builder API of the BPMN model API.
+We will even learn how to create complex BPMN processes with the fluent builder API of the BPMN model API.

-After this quickstart you will be able to create processes with the BPMN model API composed of the following elements:
+After this quickstart, you will be able to create processes with the BPMN model API, composed of the following elements:

-* start event
+* Start event
-* end event
+* End event
-* parallel gateway
+* Parallel gateway
-* exclusive gateway
+* Exclusive gateway
-* service task
+* Service task
-* user task
+* User task
-* script task
+* Script task

-Note: Please note that currently the BPMN model API is only available throug GitHub.
-Which means that you have to checkout the git repository of the [camunda-bpmn-model][5] project.
-After this run `mvn clean install` inside the repository to install the maven artifact locally.
-Without the artifact you are not able to compile this quickstart.
+Note: Please note that currently the BPMN model API is only available through GitHub, which means that you have to checkout the git repository of the [camunda-bpmn-model][5] project.
+After doing that, run `mvn clean install` inside the repository to install the maven artifact locally.
+Without the artifact, you are not able to compile this quickstart.

 ## Invoice example process